Parasteatoda tepidariorum: Interaction with other spiders

 A male and female often share the same web for long periods, and several females often build their webs in close proximity.
 However, females will sometimes fight when they encounter each other.

 Interaction with humans and predators

 As these spiders live in constant proximity to humans, they are not usually aggressive and will even let a human hand approach their web.

-Common house spiders will bite humans only in self-defense, when grabbed and squeezed.
-The species' synanthropic habits, however, increase the risk of human bites.
+Common house spiders prioritize escape, and bite humans only in self-defense, when grabbed and squeezed.

 Common house spiders possess poor vision and cannot detect any movement more than three to four inches away.
+When they detect movement (such as vibrations from a vacuum cleaner), they retreat to secure hiding place until the disruption is gone.
 If cornered, they will feign death as last resort.

 Toxicity

 Common house spiders have neurotoxic venom.
 However, their bites are less severe than that of other theridiids and are "not known to be dangerous to humans".

 Subspecies

 Subspecies include P. tepidariorum australis (common gray house spider).